Automated Decision-Making and Society

 What is ADM and why regulate?

-Automated decision-making (ADM) comprises an expanding array of intelligent technologies such as deep learning and blockchains.
-It was developed to solve challenging problems across sectors to make essential services more personal and help to broaden choices and control for citizens and communities.
+Automated decision-making (ADM) comprises an expanding array of intelligent technologies, including artificial intelligence (AI) but also other forms of automation.
+All kinds of organisations are developing and adopting ADM to solve challenging problems across sectors; to make essential services more personalised; and help to broaden choices and control for citizens and communities.

-However, its widespread uptake has posed serious new risks to human rights and welfare, resulting from its misuse and malfunction.
+However, its widespread uptake has posed serious new risks to human rights and welfare, resulting from its misuse and malfunction, or unintended consequences of intended uses.

 Potential harms include: